Understanding the chemistry of temperate exoplanets atmospheres through experimental and numerical simulations: Discussion

 The low abundance of \cchhhh is explained by its high photodissociation rate at Lyman-$\alpha$, producing \cchh, and by its reaction with H, which recycles it into \chhhh \citep{Gladstone_1996}.
 In contrast, \cchhhhhh is shielded by methane and thus remains stable at Lyman-$\alpha$.
 In our study, the energy distribution of electrons in our plasma covers a much wider range than that of photons in planetary atmospheres, which are largely concentrated around Lyman-$\alpha$.
 Consequently, the wavelength selectivity of photodissociation is not reproduced, which likely contributes to the differences observed in the relative abundance of C2 compounds between our experiments and planetary atmospheres.

 Additionally, \cchh, as a highly unsaturated compound, would normally be unstable in an \hh-dominated environment.
-However, it is efficiently recycled via the recombination reaction:
+However, it is efficiently recycled via the recombination reaction

-We have noticed that this reaction is negligible in our reduced gas mixtures, whereas it becomes significant in oxidized mixtures.
-Since CO and \coo are less reducing sources of carbon than \chhhh, this increases the degree of unsaturation of the products.
+We noticed that this reaction is negligible in our reduced gas mixtures, whereas it becomes significant in oxidized mixtures.
+Since CO and \coo are sources of carbon but create a less reducing environment than \chhhh, this increases the degree of unsaturation of the products.
 This has also been demonstrated for the production of solid products \citep{He_2017,Yang_2025}.
 This corresponds to the fact that we observe a depletion of \cchh in mixtures containing only \chhhh, whereas there is no apparent selectivity in mixtures containing CO and \coo.

 Temperature differences may also play a role in C2 relative abundance. \cite{Adams_2022} suggests that warmer \hh-rich atmospheres, compared to Titan, favor dynamic chemical cycles involving \cchh, \cchhh, and \cchhhh through reactions with atomic hydrogen.
 These processes can reduce \cchhhhhh and \cchh concentrations while increasing the relative abundance of \cchhhh.